 Liquid Chromatography Ultraviolet (LC-UV)

-Recommended by The American Herbal Pharmacopoeia (AHP), LC-UV will be the industry standard for cannabinoid testing performed to comply with California state law in 2018.
 Using liquid chromatography (LC), the sample (in liquid form) is injected at high pressure through a column composed of irregularly shaped particles.
 With each compound traveling at a different speed, the chemical components are separated and the output is directed into a UV detector that is able to identify each cannabinoid.
 Using this technique, Anresco has the capability to quantify the presence of 11 cannabinoids: ∆9-THC, ∆8-THC, THCA, THCV, CBD, CBDA, CBDV, CBG, CBGA, CBN, and CBC.

 Gas Chromatography with Flame Ionization Detector (GC-FID)